Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/current-sensor-cal/index.md

 1. Progressively increase the phase U current and record the readings.
 Do this over the full range of rated current, both positive and negative.
 1. Tabulate the measurements as shown in this example [`exp_data.csv` file](./resources/exp_data.csv).
 1. Fit a linear expression of the form $\text{Reading [V]} = \text{Gain [V/A]} \times \text{Current [A]} + \text{Offset [V]}$ to the obtained measurements.
 This [example Jupyter notebook](./resources/current_sensor_calibration.ipynb) is provided to illustrate the process.
-1. Repeat the exercise for phases U and V of the system
+1. Repeat the exercise for the remaining phases of the system.

 An example of the results are shown in the plot below.
 The obtained gain and offset can be used directly in the control code to convert the sensor reading into the actual current measurement.